How are your enrollment meetings going?

 There should be a distinct strategic timeline when implementing voluntary benefits.
 The correct plan depends on the existing benefit structure of your group.
 Typically, the rule of thumb is to offer 1-2 products each year on a 5-year timeline.
 This allows you to effectively communicate and educate employees on new services without overwhelming them.
 Remember, voluntary benefits can compete with each other if too many are implemented within the same benefit year.
 Discuss priorities with your HR contact and plan a rolling timeline that addresses the greatest needs first.

 Year-end can be chaotic and sometimes it’s tempting to “wing it” with voluntary benefits.
 But, winging it doesn’t get the best results.
-Plan now to strategize 6 months prior to client renewals.
-To decrease the Q4 burden, consider implementing some evergreen services outside of open enrollment season.

 Now it’s your turn!
 How do you maximize participation with voluntary benefits?
 Share your tips in the comments or email me at email@example.com.